What is Inverting Amplifier?

 When to Use Inverting and Non-inverting Amplifiers?

 Both inverting and non-inverting amplifiers are commonly used in operational amplifier (op-amp) circuits.
-And the choice of which circuit to use depends on the specific requirements of the application.
+The choice of which circuit to use depends on the specific requirements of the application.

 Another creative application of the inverting amplifier is in instrumentation amplifier circuits, which are used to measure small signals in noisy environments.
 By using multiple inverting amplifier stages in a series, the signal can be amplified while simultaneously removing any common-mode noise.